Navy Wives Clubs of America, Inc.

 Motto: “They also serve, who stay and wait”

 Navy Wives Clubs of America, Inc. is our Country’s only non-profit national organization of Navy, Marine Corps and Coast Guard enlisted spouses.
-We were incorporated on June 3, 1936 in Long Beach, California and have grown in chartered clubs throughout the world.
+We were incorporated on June 3, 1936, in Long Beach, California and have chartered clubs throughout the United States.
 NWCA received a Federal Charter from the United States Congress in October 1984.
 The purpose of NWCA is to unite all sea service enlisted spouses into bonds of mutual friendship, assistance and welfare for their families, bases and communities in which they live.

-There are currently twenty six clubs throughout the United States.
+There are currently twenty-three clubs throughout the United States.
 NWCA’s Regular Membership is open to enlisted spouses of the Navy, Marine Corp and Coast Guard, active duty, retired, widowed or reserve.
-We also extend membership to Members At Large who are no longer close to a club and we offer an Associate Membership to women not eligible for regular membership, but who are interested in the objectives and aims of the organization, which is educational and charitable.
+We also extend membership to Members At Large who are no longer close to a club and we offer an Associate Membership to those not eligible for regular membership, but who are interested in the objectives and aims of the organization, which is educational and charitable.

 The National Organization also provides several other scholarships.
 There is a Member Scholarship given in the name of Mary Paolozzi who was the founder of NWCA.
 The NMCCG Scholarship offers two (2) scholarship grants to assist sea service spouses to continue their education and one scholarship is given in memory of Cecelia Clark in gratitude for her gift to NWCA.
 The Judith Haupt Member’s Child Scholarship is given to a child of an NWCA member who does not carry a military ID card usually because he/she has reached the adult age.
 The Pauline Langkamp Memorial Scholarship will be awarded to a child (natural, adopted or stepchild) of a Regular, Associate or Member at Large member of NWCA where age and marital status are not factors and without the requirement of a military I.D. card.